 What is GivingZOOday?

-The most generous day of the year is Tuesday, November 29th.
+The most generous day of the year is Tuesday, November 28th.
 After giving thanks, eating and shopping the sales, Giving Tuesday is a time to give back to your favorite nonprofit organizations.
-Here at the Zoo, we celebrate #GivingZooDay as conservation organizations like ours around the country call on supporters to help us save species from extinction – supporters like you!
+Here at the Zoo, we celebrate #GivingZOODay as conservation organizations like ours around the country call on supporters to help us save species from extinction – supporters like you!

 DOUBLE DOLLARS FOR WILDLIFE

-This #GivingZooDay, your gift goes twice as far thanks to a generous Maryland Zoo donor match.
-This match is only available from 8am to 8pm on November 29th.
+This #GivingZOODay, your gift goes twice as far thanks to a generous Maryland Zoo donor match.
+This match is only available from 8am to 8pm on November 28th.

 What does my donation support?

 A tiny golden frog is as important to the country of Panama as the bald eagle is to Americans.
-Seeing a Panamanian golden frog outside of a zoo, however, is likely impossible.
-The Maryland Zoo houses more golden frogs than any other place in the world as we work to save this likely extinct species and eventually reintroduce them back into their native habitat.
+Seeing a Panamanian golden frog outside of a zoo, however, is sadly not possible.
+The Maryland Zoo houses and breeds more golden frogs than any other place in the world as we work to save this likely extinct species and eventually reintroduce them back into their native habitat.

-Everyone loves a penguin’s waddles and hops, but not everyone realizes African penguins are an endangered species.
-The Zoo’s new Penguin Coast exhibit is home to the largest breeding colony of these penguins in North America.
-Penguins like Hulk, here, act as ambassadors for their species while behind-the-scenes the Zoo’s conservation team is working with partners in South Africa to save his wild cousins from their predicted extinction in 25-50 years.
+Everyone loves a penguins’ waddles and hops, but not everyone realizes African penguins are an endangered species.
+The Zoo’s Penguin Coast exhibit is home to the largest breeding colony of these penguins in North America and we support penguin conservation in the wild too!
+Pistachio approves of the conservation work we do to protect his species and prevent African penguins from becoming extinct.
+We hope you do to!

 The Maryland Zoo in Baltimore is a 501(c)3 nonprofit and relies in part on donations to operate.
 Please click the button above to make a fast, secure credit card donation to the Zoo.
 Your contribution is also fully tax-deductible.